mikeevstropov/vuex-loopback/README.md

 #### Create a new document.

-Few steps above we had to provide the model with default fields to the module factory.
+Earlier, we provided the model with default fields to the module factory.
 An action `CREATE_TEMP_ITEM` will create a new item by this model automatically (only `tempItem` state, not in database).

 ```javascript
 store.dispatch(